 Weaver hopes and lives

-The lives of the weavers too, are different and so I stop by to have a word them.
+Different too are the lives of the weavers, and so I stop by to have a word them.
 “Weaving’s a lifeline here” divulges Devaraj, one of the weavers I met.
 “I started weaving at the tender age of 8 and I am doing this for 40 years now” he says.
 I nudge him for further insights.
 “Poor living conditions then, prevented my schooling pushing me into handloom weaving trade” he informs.
-I felt sad at his lost childhood.
+I feel sad at his lost childhood.
 “Today I plough a lonely furrow in my family in this line of work”, he signs off, indicating he’s among the last of his breed, with a few hundreds of them left.

 This story I find, has a common thread across Kanchipuram weavers.
 There’s none to succeed them in the trade.
 It’s the debt burden that keeps them going.
 Weaving one silk saree takes away 15-30 days of a weaver’s time.
 Their living conditions are far from normal.
 It appears the handloom weaving in Kanchipuram is a dying art waiting to be rescued.
 I find that’s the startling truth here in Kanchipuram.
 Your buying of the Kanchipuram handwoven silk saree supports many families (from rearing to dyeing, to spinning and weaving) that live bordering poverty line, and help them see light the next day.